-Congress to enforce the tenets of the CSA against the medical cannabis industry in states which have legalized such activity.
+The Rohrabacher-Farr Amendment has been adopted by U.S. Congress in successive budgets since 2015.
+The Rohrabacher-Farr Amendment prohibits the Department of Justice from spending funds appropriated by Congress to enforce the tenets of the CSA against the medical cannabis industry in states which have legalized such activity.
 This amendment has historically been passed as an amendment to omnibus appropriations bills, which by their nature expire at the end of a fiscal year or other defined term.
-The Rohrabacher-Farr Amendment was renewed most recently in the Omnibus Appropriations Act, 2022, which funds the agencies of the federal government through September 30, 2022.
+The Rohrabacher-Farr Amendment was renewed most recently in the Omnibus Appropriations Act of 2021, which funds the agencies of the federal government through September 30, 2021.
+On September 30, 2021, the Amendment was extended through the signing of a continuing resolution, effective through February 18, 2021, and has since been extended again until September 30, 2022.
 Notably, Rohrabacher-Farr has applied only to medical marijuana programs and has not provided the same protections to enforcement against adult-use activities.
 There is no guarantee that the Rohrabacher-Farr Amendment will be included in future legislation.